 Either way, the Hacking team has a lot to explain and it’s almost certain that a non-proliferation cyber treaty will be signed soon to prevent a cyber doomsday by cyber nuclear tools developed without legal control by European Governments.
 Experts strongly believe that Hacking Team is behind this new Mac OS malware because of the way it is coded.

 It is speculated that the issue has been brought to the attention of the Unite States Congress yesterday and that an international investigation is imminent as such tools also poses a threat to the US and its allies.

 By James Lee for World News Exclusively

-Posted by World News Tommorrow on March 10, 2016, With 641 Reads Filed under Investigations.
+Posted by World News Tommorrow on March 10, 2016, With 739 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.